Skip to main content

-When someone dies, their bank accounts are frozen.
-But you do not always need a grant of probate to access the money.
+When someone passes away, their bank accounts are frozen.
+You do not always need a grant of probate to access the money, though.
 Every bank sets a threshold below which they will release funds with just a death certificate and some identification.
 This guide compares the probate threshold for every major UK bank and building society in 2026, explains what documents you will need, and walks you through the process step by step.

 Key takeaways